Annmixiu/MTANet/README.md

 ### Comprehensive result

 The scores here are either taken from their respective papers or from the result implemented by us.
-Experimental results show that our proposed MMNet achieves promising performance compared with existing state-of-the-art methods.
+Experimental results show that our proposed MTANet achieves promising performance compared with existing state-of-the-art methods.

 <p align="center">
 <img src="fig/result.png" align="center" alt="Result" width="50%"/>